 Funding for the administration and activities of SCOSTEP are provided by the Adherent Countries annual subscription fees.
 Adherent countries select the level at which it wishes to subscribe.
-Voting rights among Adherent Countries on SCOSTEP financial matters are proportionate to the annual subscription given by the country.
+Voting rights among adherent countries/regions on SCOSTEP financial matters are proportionate to the annual subscription given by the countries/regions.
 On scientific matters and all other business, the voting rights are equal.